 - Maintaining relationships with the government, UN organisations, civil society and grassroots communities

 - 2008 – Bachelor’s Degree in Medical Biology from the Griffith University in Australia

-- 2012 – Communication / Journalism – 2 vocational education and non- academic trainings from MSF
+- 2012 – Communication / Journalism – 2 vocational education and non- academic training from MSF

 - 2013 – Masters in Public Health from the Walden University in the USA